shammun/clim_680_hw/index.md

 #### Regression analysis

 In this part, I will take temperature anomaly over Asia is explained by IOD.
 So, we will regress DMI Index on temperature anomaly and see if the variation in temperature anomaly can be explained by DMI.
 We will also look at which areas or countries have clear signal from DMI as indicated by statistically significant p-value or a p-value less than 0.05.
 We will also see if the pattern of correlation between DMI and temperature anomaly is observed for regression coefficient.
-It is usual to expect to have similar pattern.
+It is usual to expect to have similar pattern [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 14 -->
 <button onclick="toggleVisibility('image14', 'code14')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">